jbjorne/CAMDA2015/README.md

 ----------------------------------------
 1. Install [Scikit-learn](http://scikit-learn.org/).
 At least version 14.1 is needed for the program to work.
 Versions after 14.1 have not been tested.
 2. Run `python setup.py` and wait for the program to download the ICGC and NCI data and construct the relevant databases.
 This will take a few hours on a normal desktop machine.
 Make sure you have enough disk space (~35 Gb) for the resulting databases.
 3. Run `python run.py` to produce the experimental results reported in the extended abstract.
 This will take a long time and a cluster environment with the [SLURM job scheduler](https://computing.llnl.gov/linux/slurm/) is recommended.
 To enable use of SLURM, run the program with the `--slurm` option.
+The [JSON](http://en.wikipedia.org/wiki/JSON) files in the results directory will contain classification and feature selection (when using a classifier capable of it) results.

 Running individual experiments
 ------------------------------